DavyJonesLocker/ember-validations/README.md

 the validator is run its `call` function is what handles determining if the validator is valid or not.
 Call has access to `this.model`, `this.property`.
-If the validation fails you **must** push the failing message onto the validator's `this.errors` array.
+If the validation fails you **must** push the failing message onto the validator's `this.validationErrors` array.
 A simple example of a validator could be:

 ```javascript